-Contributors probed every facet of homicide and birth, illicit substances and what passes for modern healthcare, graveyards, natural disasters, UFOs, sexuality, humanity’s inclinations toward violence, and so much more.
+Contributors probed every facet of life from birth to homicide, including illicit substances and what passes for modern healthcare, while exploring graveyards, natural disasters, UFOs, sexuality, humanity’s inclinations toward violence, and so much more.
 They wandered from Auschwitz to Malaysia, from Mexico to Hiroshima.
 Through it all, Morbid Curiosity questioned authority, consensus reality, and accepted wisdom.
 Its tongue was often planted firmly in cheek.

 Contributors included Michael Arnzen, Trey Barker, Alan M. Clark, John Everson, Ray Garton, Brian Hodge, Charlee Jacob, Brian Keene, Nancy Kilpatrick, Simon Wood, and others at the cutting edge of horror, speculative fiction, and mystery — except that, in Morbid Curiosity, the horror stories they related were all true.

 In 2004, Morbid Curiosity won the San Francisco Bay Guardian‘s Best of the Bay Award for “Best Nightmare-Inducing Local Magazine.”

 At Denver’s Death Equinox 1998, Morbid Curiosity received the Idiot Savant Award for “Most Intellectually Evocative.”